xiaofeizhang19/gilded_rose_refactoring_ruby/README.md

 ## Refactoring Process

-Please note that the legacy code has been included in this repositry as gilded_rose_legacy_code.rb for reference.
+Please note that the legacy code has been included in this repository as gilded_rose_legacy_code.rb for reference.

 My refactoring approach as follows: